dsagman/picat/readme_old.md

 - `tree`(*Vs*,*Es*,*K*): The same as `tree`(*Vs*,*Es*), except that it also constrains the number of vertices in the tree to be *K*.

+# Constraint and Planner Example Code

+Examples that use constraint programming and the planner.

 ## Constraint Example: Advent of Code 2016 Day 15

 https://adventofcode.com/2016/day/15